bem-site/bem-js-tutorial/03-Live-initialization/03-Live-initialization.en.md

 With that, any other block subscribed to the `current` BEM event of the menu can learn when it changes its current item and react on it.

-### Live initialization on BEM a event of an inner block
+## Live initialization on BEM event of an inner block

 <pre>├── components.bundles/
 │   ├── 014-live-init-bem-event/